 Kristine: Right.
 But Cain doesn’t get it – that death is natural, and not necessarily a tragedy.
 His refusal to face or accept that basic truth is the thing that allows him to be corrupted.
 In some sense, that opening scene where he won’t stop giving CPR to that dead lady shows that he is already a mad scientist, he just doesn’t know it yet.
 The hag lady doctor who screams at him to stop is actually “right,” in one way of thinking.
 She knows that people die, she can accept that people die and sometime there’s nothing you can do to stop that.
 She has rational limits to her application of medicine.
 Cain is the melodramatic one, the excessive bleeding-heart who beats on a corpse’s chest in vain trying to revive it.

 Sean: That hag doctor, by the way, is played by Caroline Purdy-Gordon, Stuart Gordon’s wife.
 She makes an appearance in most of his major films.
 But you’re right about Cain all ready being “mad” when the movie begins.
 And it’s a stark contrast to West, who is not a humanist and doesn’t seem to actually care about human life really.
-He’s just interested in results.
-West is “mad” because he doesn’t care what the outcome to his experiments are – he just wants mayhem and experience.
-He’s a figure of chaos, I think, a kind of Dionysian or satyr-like character who lusts for knowledge and experience, who pushes boundaries and gives fully in to his impulses.
+He’s just interested in results – of becoming legendary by “beating Death.”
+West is mad because he doesn’t care what the effect of his experiments are on the people around him.
+He’s a figure of chaos, I think.
+Dionysian, satyr-like, someone who lusts for knowledge and experience, who pushes boundaries and gives fully in to his impulses.
 Whereas Cain tries – lamely and ineffectively – to reign his impulses in.